evansiroky/timezone-boundary-builder/README.md

 To maintain consistency with the timezone database, this project will only create a new release after the timezone database creates a new release.

-**Important Note:** If there are no new timezones created or deleted in a timezone database release, then this project will only create a release if there have been changes performed to the boundary definitions of an existing zone within this project.
-This means that some timezone database releases may not have a respective release from this project.
+**Important Note:** Some timezone database releases may not have a respective release from this project.
+New release are always created if a new timezones is created or deprecated in a timezone database release.
+For timezone database releases that don't have this trigger, then this project may create a release if there have been changes performed to the boundary definitions of an existing zone, or a bugfix is needed or a new feature is introduced.
+However, that may not always happen.
+Sometimes, certain timezone database releases are skipped if a new release from this project was still being worked on.

 ### Different Types of Releases

-As of release UNRELEASED, this project produces timezone boundary data products with three different variations:
+As of release 2023d, this project produces timezone boundary data products with three different variations:

 1. Similarity of timekeeping method
 2. With or without oceans